Maya for Industrial Designers

 - Learn how to setup proper 3 point studio lighting to show off the product true form.

-- Polygon modeling and relation to NURBS and Sub’Ds.
+- Learn polygon modeling and relation to NURBS and Sub’Ds.

-- Lighting and rendering with Mental Ray and Maya.
+- Learn lighting and rendering with Mental Ray and Maya.